jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But our emotions don't change the story.
 Even the main character's feelings mean so very little to the final outcome.

-That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using arguments, debates, or emotions.
-They fight using real objects like wands and lightsabers; neither the good guy or bad guys ever sit back and wait to see what happens.
+That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using arguments or emotions.
+They fight using real objects like wands and lightsabers.
+The good guys don't sit back and wait to see what happens.

 Because nobody ever won a battle by watching it.
 The victors are the ones who control technology because tools are the levers of power in every story.
 Cinderella used a slipper to defeat her treacherous step-family.
 Harry Potter used a wand to defeat "He Who Must Not Be Named."
 And Luke Skywalker used a small torpedo to destroy the Death Star.
-When heroes control the tools, they control the levers of power, and can therefore overcome antagonists, control society, solve problems and help regular people live better lives.
+When heroes control the tools, they control the levers of power, and can therefore overcome antagonists, solve problems, give regular people live better lives.

 And this simple observation is the lesson Main Street must learn today.